Training is didactic - it's one person teaching another person how to do something. The trainer is a teacher.

-Facilitated training in 1, 2, or 3-day workshops, week-long training, or continuous learning courses.
+Facilitated training can happen in half-day, full-day, or week-long workshops, or through continuous learning programs.

-Facilitated leadership training can exponentially improve your company's leadership training program.
+Facilitated programs can exponentially improve your company's leadership development programs.

 Nothing changes until people take charge, and that only happens when they discover the power of personal leadership.